 Water Near Foundation

-If your foundation is not properly sealed, you could have potential flooding issues.
 Did you know that the most common source of a flooded basement is caused by water pooling on the ground near your home?
 If your foundation is not properly sealed, this pooling water can start to drip down into your home and cause bigger issues.
 This is why it’s essential to ensure your foundation is intact.
 If you’re concerned about yours, it’s best to have a waterproofing expert inspect the situation.
 They will be able to spot any issues and fix them so you’re not left with a flooded basement.

 Downward Slanting Driveway

 Some homes are built so that the garage is below the first level of the home, requiring a downward slanting driveway.
-If you have a downward slanting driveway this could mean big trouble for your home during heavy rainfall.
+If you have a downward slanting driveway this could mean big trouble for your home during heavy rainfall or snow.
 Typically this style of home has precautions in place to accommodate for rain and snow.
 While catch basins do a good job of draining runoff water, they can overflow if there is a particularly heavy rainstorm or if they’re clogged with snow and ice.

 Flat or Sloped Ground